bestupefy/Canister/README.md

 Check out the [roadmap](ROADMAP.md) for more details on the future of canister.

-#Have Answers to FAQ's:
+#Having Answers to some of your FAQ's:

 - What is Canister ?

   Canister is a mangement and configuration tool for managing your Linux containers and images

-- Is it similar to shipyard-master/LXC web panel/Kitematics ?

-  No. This tool has some advanced and better working model than them.

 - What images and services are supported by Canister ?